deadcoast/Crow-Systems/01 - github-ver/01 - Crow_Systems/4 - Claims Overview.md

 ---

-## 7) Claim: “Integration aligns with SOLAS/LSA and insurer expectations”
+## /Users/deadcoast/Crow-Drone-Systems/01 - github-ver/04 - Claims/7 - Integration aligns with SOLAS/LSA and insurer expectations.md ##

 What to research:

 - Regulatory landscape:
     - SOLAS Ch.
 III & LSA Code (
     - rescue boats, MOB detection)
     - flag-state circulars
     - class guidance for auxiliary lifesaving equipment

 - Insurer requirements for “reasonable available technology.”

 How to support:

 - **Regulatory matrix** mapping each `CROW` function to current clauses;
     - document that `CROW` is **auxiliary** (not replacing boats).
 - **Letters of no-objection / statements of intent** from class societies after design review.
 - **Risk assessment** and SOPs validated in witnessed drills.

 ---

-## 8) Claim: “Cost/benefit and PR risk reduction are compelling”
+## /Users/deadcoast/Crow-Drone-Systems/01 - github-ver/04 - Claims/8 - Cost/benefit and PR risk reduction are compelling.md ##

 What to research: